 GeneCards Summary for OPRK1 Gene

-OPRK1 (Opioid Receptor, Kappa 1) is a Protein Coding gene.
-Diseases associated with OPRK1 include uremic pruritus and morphine dependence.
-Among its related pathways are Signaling by GPCR and Signaling by GPCR.
-GO annotations related to this gene include opioid receptor activity and dynorphin receptor activity.
-An important paralog of this gene is GALR2.
+OPRK1 (Opioid Receptor Kappa 1) is a Protein Coding gene.
+Diseases associated with OPRK1 include Morphine Dependence and Alcohol Dependence.
+Among its related pathways are DREAM Repression and Dynorphin Expression and Peptide ligand-binding receptors.
+Gene Ontology (GO) annotations related to this gene include G protein-coupled receptor activity and opioid receptor activity.
+An important paralog of this gene is OPRM1.

 G-protein coupled opioid receptor that functions as receptor for endogenous alpha-neoendorphins and dynorphins, but has low affinity for beta-endorphins.
 Also functions as receptor for various synthetic opioids and for the psychoactive diterpene salvinorin A. Ligand binding causes a conformation change that triggers signaling via guanine nucleotide-binding proteins (G proteins) and modulates the activity of down-stream effectors, such as adenylate cyclase.
 Signaling leads to the inhibition of adenylate cyclase activity.
 Inhibits neurotransmitter release by reducing calcium ion currents and increasing potassium ion conductance.
 Plays a role in the perception of pain.
 Plays a role in mediating reduced physical activity upon treatment with synthetic opioids.
 Plays a role in the regulation of salivation in response to synthetic opioids.
 May play a role in arousal and regulation of autonomic and neuroendocrine functions.